DataGraph

 Line style

-Expand the command to change the type, color, and thickness of the region outline.
+Expand the command to change the region outline’s type, color, and thickness.

 Fill